Spring Boot internationalization i18n: Step-by-step with examples

 Lokalise to the rescue

-• Easy management of your translations through a central dashboard
+• Centralized management of translations via a user-friendly dashboard

-Get started with Lokalise in just a few steps:
+Get started with Lokalise in a few steps

-• Upload your translation files and edit them as required.
+4. Upload your translation files and edit them as needed.

 That’s it!
-You have already completed the baby steps to Lokalise-ing your web application.
-See the Getting Started section for a collection of articles that will give all the help you’ll need to kick-start the Lokalise journey.
-Also, refer Lokalise API Documentation for a complete list of REST commands you can call on your Lokalise translation project.
+You’ve just completed the first steps toward Lokalise-ing your web application.
+For more in-depth guidance, visit the Getting Started section on Lokalise, which offers helpful articles to kick-start your journey.
+Be sure to check out the Lokalise API Documentation for a complete list of REST commands you can use with your translation project.

 Conclusion

-Huge thanks to my colleagues Anton Malich for helping to write this article.
+Huge thanks to my colleague Anton Malich for technical review.

 Further reading